youtube/cobalt/README.md

 All source locations are specified relative to `src/` (this directory).

   * `base/` - Chromium's Base library.
-Contains common utilities, and a light platform abstraction, which has been superceded in Cobalt by Starboard.
+Contains common utilities, and a light platform abstraction, which has been superseded in Cobalt by Starboard.
   * `net/` - Chromium's Network library.
 Contains enough infrastructure to support the network needs of an HTTP User-Agent (like Chromium or Cobalt), an HTTP server, a DIAL server, and several abstractions for networking